-Phil was elected to the House of Commons in 2008, re-elected in 2011, and re-elected to a third term in October 2015 as the Member of Parliament for Brantford-Brant.
+Phil was elected to the House of Commons in 2008, re-elected in 2011 and 2015, and re-elected to a fourth term in October 2019 as the Member of Parliament for Brantford-Brant.

 Phil currently serves as the Shadow Minister for Veterans Affairs in Parliament for the Official Opposition Conservative Party.
 He formerly served as the Treasury Board Critic and Deputy Finance Critic.
-In the previous session of Parliament, Phil was elected to serve as Chair of the Standing Committee on Human Resources, Skills and Social Development and Status of Persons with Disabilities (HUMA).
+Additionally, Phil previously served as Chair of the Standing Committee on Human Resources, Skills and Social Development and Status of Persons with Disabilities (HUMA).
 He has also served as Chair of the Conservative Housing and Construction Caucus, and Vice Chair of the Conservative Post-Secondary Education Caucus.

 As Brantford-Brant's federal representative, Phil is recognized as a hard-working constituency MP and a strong voice for his constituents in Ottawa.